Ahom expedition to Manipur: Second Expedition

 The Ahom king sent another fresh force of 30,000 soldiers under Khangia Phukan, son of Bakatial Borbarua, were despatched to Manipur in 1767.
 Proceeded to Manipur with Jai Singh through Raha route and Kachari country.
 The main force was halted at Raha and a force consisting of 10,000 soldiers accompanied Jai Singh proceeded far as Merap river and where forts were constructed and a naga levy was raised.
 At the news of advance of Ahom army the Burmese puppet fled away.
 Thus, Bhagya Chandra or Jai Singh was crowned again to the Manipuri throne again.

 Aftermath

-Jai Singh as a token of gratitude gave his daughter Kuranganayani and sent many valueable presents.
+Jai Singh as a token of gratitude gave his daughter Kuranganayani and sent many valuable presents.
 Many Manipuris who accompanied Kuranganayani, were settled at Dichai and a mart called Magalughat was set up.
 Kuranganayani further solidified the relations between Ahom and Meiteis for her part in restoration of Lakshmi Singha reign during Moamoria rebellion.
 Jai Singh who was forever grateful for the Ahom king's help fought and provided service during the Moamoria rebellion.